Church Lads' and Church Girls' Brigade: Activities

-Company Night
+Company night

-Members will arrive and be instructed, subs will be taken before moving onto badgework.
-This can last between 10 minutes and an hour depending on the age of the children.
-The members are then instructed to fall in and perform drill, before moving onto games.
+Members will arrive and be instructed; subs will be taken before moving onto badgework.
+The members are then instructed to fall in and perform drills before moving onto games.
 Lastly, the Brigade Prayer is said before any notices are given out.
-Sweets are available at the end of the night.

 Badgework

 Badgework can take place in several different forms.
-A main part of the brigade is the Christian teachings that take place, this can be anything from a Christmas word search (used within the Martins) to complex teachings and encouragement of interpretation of passages from the bible.

-Badgework is not just Christian teachings, many companies have been known to do The Duke of Edinburgh's Award.
-Other activities include cooking, arts & crafts, host and hostess, fitness, astronomy, first aid.
-Activities carried out are not subject to a certain 'curriculum'.
-The brigade publishes an official badge scheme and supply official badges to go on members' uniforms.
-Some companies choose to add their own certificates when they cannot find a suitable badge for an activity they would like to undertake.
+The brigade has Christian teachings.
+Many companies have been known to award The Duke of Edinburgh's Award.

 Drill

-This is quite similar to military foot drill.
-Many companies have a parade one Sunday a month; all members are required to attend a family service in church before parading around the parish, usually with a band.
-Due to the parades taking place, drill is practised on company nights.
-The length and complexity of drill varies with each section.
-By the time members reach JTC the older members are encouraged to take it in turns to command drill.
+Many companies have a parade one Sunday a month; all members are required to attend a family service in church before parading.
+By the time members reach JTC, the older members are encouraged to take turns commanding drill.

 Camp

-Taking groups away is a large part of the brigade, while there may be only two or three camps a year at company level, there are many more when escalated through battalion, regimental and national levels.

-There are several national camps available, one being a trip to Butlins and another being 'spring adventure' (the location varies), these are both early in the year.
-While in these examples members are not in tents, many brigade companies choose to take their members on expeditions, sometimes working towards their Duke of Edinburgh's Award.
-Members are taught how to put a tent up, to cook for themselves and campsite etiquette.
+There are national camps available, one being a trip to Butlins and another being 'spring adventure' (the location varies); these are both early in the year.
+Many brigade companies choose to take their members on expeditions, sometimes working towards their Duke of Edinburgh's Award.

 In Newfoundland, week-long summer camps are offered for members of the JTC and SC sections, while in the fall and winter, weekend hiking and survival camps, known as "Challenge Camps" are held for members of the Senior Corps only.
-Many companies also offer their own camps so as to include their younger sections.